You are here

 EDF (Electricité de France) is the historic and largest electricity supplier in France.
 While rare, sometimes EDF customers can be targeted in scams and phishing schemes.
 Here we explain some of the common types of scams that hackers use to fool EDF customers, so that you can stay safe.

-Starting Energy Service in France?EDF is not your only option for electricity supply - many alternate energy suppliers offer lower rates and similar or superior customer service compared to EDF.
-Our English-speaking advisors are available Monday through Friday from 8:30 am to 8 pm and Saturday from 9:30 am to 6 pm to help you start energy service in your name with an energy supplier that meets your needs:
+Starting Energy Service in France?EDF is not your only option for electricity supply - many alternate energy suppliers offer lower rates and similar or superior customer service.
+Our English-speaking advisors are available Monday through Friday from 8:30 am to 8 pm and Saturday from 9:30 am to 6 pm to help you start energy service in your name with an energy supplier that meets your needs: call 09 87 67 37 93, or get a free callback.

 Avoiding scams targeting EDF customers: some basic tips